abarbanell/arduino-wino/sketch_wifi_print_IP/README.md

 #endif
 ```

 Of course you want to have your own values in here.
-(Note again: these
-values are not yet used, so it actually does not matter which values
-you use...)

 Then you can compile and upload the sketch to your arduino as usual and
 you should see after a while the IP address printed on the serial monitor
-every 200 ms or so.
+every 5 sec or so.